gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

      <img src="images/image-20220320013045182.png" alt="image-20220320013045182" style="zoom: 80%;" />

    * Note that you will need to parse in the ClusterResolver argument, and if training with AI platform, this is just a simple TFConfigClusterResolver.
-   * When using parameter server strategy, it is recommended that you shuffle and repeat your dataset and parse in the steps per epoch argument to model.fit.
+   * **<u>When using parameter server strategy, it is recommended that you shuffle and repeat your dataset and parse in the steps per epoch argument to model.fit.</u>**

 ###   Distributed Training with Keras